EN

 A maximum weekly working time of 48 hours

-The ruling is relevant in relation to the working time directive, which, inter alia, aims to secure that workers obtain the required rest periods and do not work more than 48 hours in average per week.
+The ruling is relevant to the working time directive, which, inter alia, aims to ensure that workers obtain the required rest periods and do not work more than 48 hours on average per week.

 The working time directive is implemented in Danish law by the working time act.
 Hence, CJEU’s ruling is a guideline in relation to the interpretation of the Danish regulations on this area.